 Your citizenship status can't be electronically confirmed as you don't have an officially registered residence in Sweden with the Swedish Tax Authority.

 In order to document your Swedish citizenship, please upload a scan of your passport here at Universityadmissions.se.
-For the passport to be considered valid, your scan must reach us a maximum of 3 months after the expiration date has passed.
+For the passport to be considered valid, your scan must reach us no late than 3 months after the expiration date has passed.
 (For example, if the expiration date is 5 May, your copy must reach us by 5 August.)

 Swedish permanent residency or temporary residency not for studies

-The confirmation of your residency status will happen automatically via an electronic process.
+Confirmation of your residency status will occur automatically through an electronic process.
 You don't need to send in any documentation.

 Please note: It's possible that our electronic check will indicate that you must document your residency status.
 If this is the case, you'll receive an email with further instructions.

 Swedish ID number but not citizen or resident